TheQuib/thequib.github.io/content/post/100-days-of-homelab/index.md

 ## 📝 Keeping track 📱

  - This post is meant to keep track of my plans for the next 100 days.
 I will be adding and changing the different things I will be doing as I go, with a few starters for now.
- - I will also be posting to social media, hopefully each day.
-I have a full time job and a life outside of the great homelab, but I will try to do something each day and
+ - I will also be posting to social media with all of my accomplishments for the day

 ## 🛣️ Roadmap